ZachPetroff/EgoAlign/README.md

 To get the step positions in DJI space, this script extracts the 3D position of the grounded foot at each time-step by projecting the 2D heel position (using camera extrinsics/intrinsics) along a ray and finding where it intersects with the environment.
 It then filters out outlying points and finds the median heel position within each discrete step.

 To get the step positions in Shadow space, foot-slippage artifacts are corrected, then the median heel position within each discrete step event is calculated.

-The script also time syncs the heel positions for later spatial alignment.

 Aria: